watem-sedem/watem-sedem/docs/input.rst

 volume
 ******

-the maximum volume of water that can be trapped in the bufferbasin, :math:`V_{basin}` (:math:`m^{3}`).
+The maximum volume of water that can be trapped in the bufferbasin, :math:`V_{basin}` (:math:`m^{3}`).

 height dam